 Since 2004, Valle has partnered with vocalist Misha Penton in varous works, both as a collaborator and choreographer.
 Penton has written and performed original music for CRACKED and performed text written by Valle in Mockingbird.
 Valle has choreographed for Penton's The Ottavia Project and Autumn Spectre.
 Most recently, Valle was featured in Penton's experimental opera on film, The Captured Goddess in 2015.

-As a performer, Valle is a current member and Company Manager of Karen Stokes Dance and Becky Valls & Company for Young Audiences.
+Valle has choreographed and performed in her own works since 1999.
+As a performer, she was a company member with Karen Stokes Dance for 12 seasons and Becky Valls & Company for Young Audiences for 19 seasons.
 Valle was also featured in four installments of Becky Valls' Memoirs of the Sistahood Series.
-Since 2000, Valle has performed with Karen Stokes Dance, Dancepatheatre, Psophonia Dance Company, Divergence Vocal Theatre, Chapman Dance and Suchu Dance.
+Since 2000, Valle has performed with Chapman Dance, Dancepatheatre, Divergence Vocal Theatre, Karen Stokes Dance, Psophonia Dance Company, Suchu Dance, and Vault.
 Valle has been featured in numerous concerts, including Natural Acts in Artifical Water and Open Book, Open House by internationally known choreographer Stephan Koplowitz, A Weekend of Texas Contemporary Dance, and Marta Lichlyter’s A Thin Line as part of the University of Houston’s Choreography in Action series on PBS.

 For 12 years, Valle served as Project Coordinator of Dance Source Houston, a non-profit organization dedicated to supporting dance.
 Valle coordinated the production of Weekend of Texas Contemporary Dance at Miller Outdoor Theatre, maintained the dancesourcehouston.org website, the DSH Dance newsletter, the DSH marketing table, and the printed Dance Card.